 In 2021, the parks department continued to develop natural areas at Briarwood, Trail Tree, Jaycee and Woodland Parks by removing invasive woody plants, overseeding with wildflower seed mix and planting over 100 perennial plants.

-The district also worked closely with Go Green Deerfield to support Friends of the Chicago River during the Chicago River Day Volunteer event at Briarwood Park Nature Area in May of 2021.
+The district also worked closely with Go Green Deerfield to support Friends of the Chicago River during the Chicago River Day Volunteer event at Briarwood Park Nature Area annually in May.
+Please check our calendar of events to sign up to volunteer for this event.

 The parks department staff added no-mow zones at Deerfield Golf Club in 2020, reducing emissions and rededicating those areas to native plantings.